 The DS-2019 form is used to obtain a J-1 visa and must be in the possession of the student at the time of entry into the U.S. The student must also pay the I-901 fee prior to applying for the visa.
 To pay the I-901 fee, go to the U.S. Immigration and Customs website.
 The DS-2019 form is dated for the academic semester(s) the student plans on attending.
 Students may enter the U.S. up to 30 days before the start date on this form and may stay up to 30 days following the expiration date of the DS-2019.

 Maintenance of J-1 Status:

 - An exchange student's SEVIS record must be Validated no later than 30 days after the program start date.
-All students are required to report to the Assistant Director, International Student Services and Engagement within the first week of classes at the beginning of every fall term.
+All students are required to report to the Associate Director, International Student Services and Engagement within the first week of classes at the beginning of every fall term.